jlf599/JetstreamAPITutorial/README.md

 # Introduction to OpenStack CLI
 The OpenStack command line interface (CLI) is only one way to interact with OpenStack’s RESTful API.
 In this exercise we will use the command line clients installed on Jetstream2 instances to use, create, modify, and delete OpenStack entities; e.g. images, instances, volumes, objects, networks, etc.

 We'll be using a host that's been prepped with a recent OpenStack python client and the appropriate credentials.
 Typically you would need to have the CLI clients installed.
-The latest client is available from [https://pypi.python.org/pypi/python-openstackclient](https://pypi.python.org/pypi/python-openstackclient){:target="_blank" rel="noopener"}
+The latest client is available from https://pypi.python.org/pypi/python-openstackclient

-Instructions for installing clients for multiple operating systems is here: [https://docs.jetstream-cloud.org/ui/cli/clients/](https://docs.jetstream-cloud.org/ui/cli/clients/){:target="_blank" rel="noopener"}
+Instructions for installing clients for multiple operating systems is here: https://docs.jetstream-cloud.org/ui/cli/clients/

 Though not strictly necessary, we generally recommend using virtualenv to increase the stability of the openstack cli tools.